2019 ACC men's basketball tournament: Schedule

 Games were shown on over-the-air television in local media markets by the syndicated ACC Network.
 Games also aired nationally on various ESPN cable networks with separate telecasts and commentators.
-The tournament marked the formal end of Raycom Sports' long-term association with the conference; its event rights will now be held by ESPN as part of its new cable channel ACC Network.
+The tournament marked the formal end of Raycom Sports' long-term association with the conference; its event rights is now held by ESPN as part of its new cable channel ACC Network.